|Vintage Pulp||Feb 22 2020|

 |Vintage Pulp||Dec 1 2011|

-The woman who finds herself standing over a dead (or possibly drugged) man is a classic motif in pulp magazine cover art.
+The woman who finds herself standing over a dead (or possibly drugged) man is a classic motif in true crime magazine cover art.
 Sometimes the woman is responsible for what's happened, while other times she simply has the bad luck to stumble into the situation.
 Covers of this type, you're probably already aware, fall under the category of Good Girl Art, with the “good” referring to the woman’s appearance, rather than her morals.
-Above and below are unlucky thirteen examples from mid-century true crime magazines, with art from Barye Phillips, Jay Scott Pike, George Gross, Jack Rickard, and others.
+Above and below are unlucky thirteen examples from mid-century crime magazines, with art from Barye Phillips, Jay Scott Pike, George Gross, Jack Rickard, and others.
 We borrowed one of these from Fringepop, and most of the rest we culled from online auctions where they’ve been languishing for months if not years.
 Feel inclined to collect a few classic true crime magazines?
 There are plenty of choices out there right now.
 Thanks to the original uploaders.

 |Vintage Pulp||Jun 27 2009|